anonymousseresearcher/EarlyDefectPrediction/README.md

 $ `cd EarlyDefectPrediction`

-## (1) Final Result (RQ1,RQ2 and RQ3): To generate Table IV and V of the paper, execute the script below:
+## (1) [Time to Run: 1 min] Final Result (RQ1,RQ2 and RQ3): To generate Table IV and V of the paper, execute the script below:

 $ `python3 generate_tables.py`

 **After successful execution, 2 csv files (Tables) will be generated at the current working directory**

-## (2) To understand Table IV and V in detail execute the scripts below.
+## (2) [Time to Run: 30 min] To understand Table IV and V in detail execute the scripts below.
 The two scripts ranks each policy:learner (pair) on all 7-evaluation measures using Scott-Knott:

 $ `chmod +x .sh tables_set1.sh tables_set2.sh`